-With the advent of Covid-19 and all the social distancing it brought upon us, video conferencing is now an essential part of how we connect & communicate with the outside world.
-Whether on a business or personal level.
+Video conferencing is now an essential part of how we connect & communicate with the outside world, whether its on a professional or personal level.

-With that, learning how to secure virtual meetings held outside of business premises is a prerequisite.
-Especially with all of the security concerns shrouding popular online conferencing tools and cyber criminals preying on any security gaps there.
+With that, learning how to secure virtual meetings is a prerequisite in light of the security concerns shrouding online conferencing tools and cyber criminals preying on any security gaps there.

 Finally, creating specific rooms for each individual meeting is also a great idea to make sure you have the right participants added to the right rooms.

-Understanding your company’s Google Meet activity can be a great way to get an overall sense of your business’s virtual operations, as well as stay on top of any related insider threats.
+If you’re a Google Workspace Admin, then understanding your company’s Google Meet activity can be a great way to get an overall sense of your users’ virtual operations, as well as stay on top of any related insider threats.

-So Jenna works in the healthcare sector.
-Yesterday she had a virtual Meeting with her boss in her backyard where she spoke about how 3 employees at X supermarket all contracted Covid-19, even naming a few.
+Jenna works in the healthcare sector.
+Yesterday she had a video Meet with her boss in her backyard where she spoke about how 3 employees at X supermarket all contracted Covid-19, even naming a few.

 Too often confidential data may be discussed in virtual meetings.
 You can secure every aspect of your Google Meet conversations from a ‘technical perspective’, however, controlling the physical security of participants’ surroundings is super important too.

-Removing sensitive Calendar resources from cancelled or lapsed meetings is also very important to securing your collaboration in Google Meet, as well as staying on top of DLP there.
+Removing sensitive Calendar resources from cancelled or lapsed meetings is also very important to securing your collaboration in Google Meet.

 Google Workspace admins should only turn on recording for very specific accounts and ALWAYS be aware of which meetings are being recorded and ensure that such recordings are not shared externally.

 Well, that’s it from us today.
-We hope you stay safe & secure always during these tricky times.
+We hope you continue to connected securely with Google Meet.